dcayton/screen_action_identification/README.md

 - https://github.com/linouk23/NBA-Player-Movements/tree/master (tracking data source)
 - https://github.com/sumitrodatta/nba-alt-awards/tree/main (PBP data source)

-The analysis can be performed by following along the notebook `PNR_and_PNP_identification.ipynb`.
+The analysis can be viewed or performed by following along the notebook `PNR_and_PNP_identification.ipynb`.

 These techniques were developed by building off of the following papers.